Flipp3rrr/PyCalcu/README.md

 # PyCalcu
-A simple calculator written in Python.
+A simple text-based calculator written in Python.